Spa Consumer Online Shopping & Booking Preferences

 If you want to try online booking, a good start would be to do so with existing customers who already have faith in your business.
 It is also important to keep yield-management in mind.
 Incentivizing off-peak times for online bookers can help during slow periods while saving staff time on the phones trying to ‘sell’ these appointments.

 To download and view the full report, please visit Coyle’s website at www.coylehospitality.com/2011-global-spa-report/.
-To find out about how Coyle can assist you with mystery shopping services and improving the spa experience, please visit http://www.coylehospitality.com/mystery-shopping-services/spa-consulting/.
+To find out about how Coyle can assist you with mystery shopping program design and implementation and improving the spa experience, please visit http://www.coylehospitality.com/mystery-shopping-services/spa-consulting/.